Birth control: Accessibility

 Access to birth control may be affected by finances and the laws within a region or country.
 In the United States African American, Hispanic, and young women are disproportionately affected by limited access to birth control, as a result of financial disparity.
 For example, Hispanic and African American women often lack insurance coverage and are more often poor.
 New immigrants in the United States are not offered preventive care such as birth control.

 In the United Kingdom contraception can be obtained free of charge via contraception clinics, sexual health or GUM (genitourinary medicine) clinics, via some GP surgeries, some young people's services and pharmacies.

 In September 2021, France announced that women aged under 25 in France will be offered free contraception from 2022.
-It was elaborated that they "would not be charged for medical appointments, tests, or other medical procedures related to birth control" and that this would "cover hormonal contraception, biological tests that go with it, the prescription of contraception and all care related to this contraception".
+It was elaborated that they "would not be charged for medical appointments, tests, or other medical procedures related to birth control" and that this would "cover hormonal contraception, biological tests that go with it, the prescription of contraception, and all care related to this contraception".

 From August 2022 onwards contraception for women aged between 17 and 25 years will be free in the Republic of Ireland.

+Public provisioning for contraception

+In most parts of the world, the political attitude to contraception determines whether and how much state provisioning of contraceptive care occurs.
+In the United States, for example, the Republican party and the Democratic party have held opposite positions, contributing to continuous policy shifts over the years.
+In the 2010s, policies, and attitudes to contraceptive care shifted abruptly between Obama's and Trump's administrations.
+The Trump administration extensively overturned the efforts for contraceptive care, and reduced federal spending, compared to efforts and funding during the Obama administration.